CNIT

 Introduction to Networks

 This course will teach the skills required to troubleshoot, configure, and manage common network devices; establish basic network connectivity; understand and maintain network documentation; identify network limitations and weaknesses; and implement network security, standards, and protocols.
-The candidate will have a basic understanding of enterprise technologies, including cloud and virtualization technologies.
+The student will have a basic understanding of enterprise technologies, including cloud and virtualization technologies.
 Follows objectives of CompTIA Network+ certification exam.

 IT Customer Support